Extremely durable and reliable. Comes with an impressive array of features and a selection of powerful and bright LED lights.

-The headlamp is a simple yet revolutionary tool.
 Wearing a flashlight on your head frees up your hands for other tasks.
-You can wear a headlamp when you’re jogging at night, when you’re walking the dog in the evening, and when you’re cleaning the dark corners of your basement.
-The applications are seemingly endless.
+You can wear a headlamp when you’re jogging at night, walking the dog in the evening, or when you’re cleaning the dark corners of your basement.
+They’re invaluable for mechanics and construction workers who need to work in poorly lit areas, and they have sport uses too, like rock climbing and spelunking.
+Or, they can be used to add a focused light for close up hobbies, like needlework or knitting.

 If you’re wondering whether you really need a headlamp, consider the versatility these devices offer.